IntegryHQ/react-autosaver/README.md

 import { AutoSave } from 'react-autosaver';
 ```

-> This library has the following peer dependencies:
+`react-autosaver` has the following peer dependencies:

 ```json
 "prop-types": "^15.7.2"